alex-lt-kong/the-nitty-gritty/c/01_memory-and-cpu-cache/4_cpu-bound-vs-memory-bound/README.md

   CPU-bound, the memory IO advatange of row-major traversal becomes less and less significant, until totally fades away.

-* The major lesson of the experiment is that, as too many components are moving simultaneously, theoretical performance gain can't be simply assumed.
+* The major lesson of the experiment is that, as too many components (e.g., CPU, memory, hard drive, OS, compiler, etc) are moving simultaneously, theoretical performance gain can't be simply assumed.
 One should always profile the program to be sure on whether or not an optimization technique actually works.